10 Tips for Writing the Perfect CV

 - Tailor it to specific jobs.
 While a “one size fits all” approach certainly saves time, if you’re applying to multiple positions each with its own specialty, tweaking the contents just a tad to include keywords and key phrases from the job description allows you to point out exactly what you have that matches what the employer wants and needs.

 - Stay current.
 Regardless of whether you’re actively hunting for work or not, you never know when someone might know someone who knows someone who needs someone just like you!
 And don’t forget to note any significant events in your career as they happen, so you don’t forget something later that could be important.

 - Avoid gaps.
 An employment gap raises suspicions, even if the reasons for that gap are completely legitimate.
-So you’ve been out of work?
-Spin it positively to your advantage.
+So, if you’ve been out of work, spin it positively to your advantage.
 Were you taking classes?
 Volunteering?
 Increasing your soft skills in project management or teamwork?
 Don’t be shy!
 Share it.

 - Error!
 Error!
 Do take the time to proofread for mistakes in grammar, spelling, mechanics, and formatting.
 Hiring managers look for excuses to toss a resume in the “reject” pile.
 Don’t give them an easy out.

 - Data, maths & specifics.
 Potential employers like hard numbers, so if you suggested process improvements which increased revenue, specify that those sales increased by 80%.
 Cut overhead costs by launching a new cost-saving measure?
 Tell them that you saved £14K over six months after creating and instituting a new recycling program.

 - Looks do count.
 Image really is everything, so take time to plan an eye-appealing layout that’s organized and easy to follow.
 Use a combo paragraph/bullet format for job descriptions, and don’t succumb to Charles Dickens, who was paid by the word, by writing verbose sentences.
 Simplicity is key – and so is white space!